pingcap/docs-cn/op-guide/offline-ansible-deployment.md

     - Recommended Operating system:

       - CentOS 7.3 or later

       - X86_64 architecture (AMD64)

       - Kernel version 3.10 or later

-        - Ext4 file system.
+      - Ext4 file system

     - The network between machines.
 Turn off the firewalls and iptables when deploying and turn them on after the deployment.